Continuum (Fly to the Sky album)

-Continuum is the ninth studio album by South Korean R&B duo Fly to the Sky.
+Continuum is the ninth studio album by South Korean R&B duo Fly to the Sky, released on May 20, 2014 by H2MEDIA and distributed by LOEN Entertainment.
 It marks their first release since 2009 due to the members ventured into individual solo activities.

 Overview

 The album title was derived from the eponymous Latin word.
 It was conceived by member Brian as a statement that the duo had never disbanded despite numerous rumors and to reiterate their desire to continue making music together.

 Track listing

 Bold tracks are noted as the promotional tracks of the album.